Which Deaths Require a Medico-Legal Autopsy

 Not every death that enters the healthcare system requires a medico-legal autopsy.
 The vast majority of deaths are certified by an attending physician who knew the patient, can identify the cause from the clinical record, and completes the death certificate without referral to any external authority.
 The medico-legal autopsy system exists for the fraction of deaths where that routine pathway breaks down: where the cause is unknown, the circumstances are suspicious, the identity of the deceased is uncertain, or where the state has a specific interest in establishing how and why a person died.

-The decision of which deaths cross the threshold for medico-legal examination is the mechanism through which a society allocates forensic-pathology resources and determines whose death will be investigated by the state.
+The decision of which deaths cross the threshold for medico-legal examination determines how a society allocates forensic-pathology resources and which deaths the state will investigate.
 That decision is made by different actors in different jurisdictions: a police officer at the scene in rural India applying BNSS § 194, a hospital physician in London deciding whether to refer to the coroner, an elected coroner in rural Ohio applying local statutory criteria, or a procureur de la République in Paris deciding whether a suspicious-circumstances notice requires a judicial autopsy.

 The thresholds differ, the actors differ, and the subsequent investigative powers differ.
 But the underlying logic is consistent across all systems: a medico-legal autopsy is triggered when the death cannot be certified through the routine clinical pathway without leaving an unacceptable risk of misclassification.
-Understanding the triggers and the investigative powers that follow is the starting point for any forensic-medicine practitioner who will be called to perform autopsies, appear in court, or advise an investigating authority.
+For any forensic-medicine practitioner who will perform autopsies, appear in court, or advise an investigating authority, the referral triggers and the investigative powers that follow them are foundational knowledge.
+The autopsy procedure itself, Y-incision, evisceration sequence, organ weighing, and histology sampling, is covered in the medico-legal autopsy procedure and techniques topic.

 The Bharatiya Nagarik Suraksha Sanhita 2023 (BNSS), which replaced the Code of Criminal Procedure 1973 (CrPC) with effect from 1 July 2024, carries the Indian inquest framework in Section 194.
 This section directly replaced CrPC Section 174, which itself descended from Section 174 of the Code of Criminal Procedure 1898.
 The core trigger categories have remained substantially stable across this long history.